 In accordance with federal regulations, the City of Toledo (COT), Department of Housing and Community Development (DHCD), has prepared this Consolidated Annual Performance and Evaluation Report (CAPER).
-The CAPER summarizes the city's progress in carrying out its housing and community development strategies, projects, and activities, as outlined in the 2020-2024 Consolidated Plan and Annual Action Plan.
+The CAPER provides a comprehensive overview of the city's progress in carrying out the housing and community development strategies outlined in the 2020-2024 Consolidated Plan and the corresponding Annual Action Plan.